Huskies vs. Hurricanes: Final Four Betting Trends, Record ATS, Home/Road Splits

 UConn vs Miami (FL) Betting Records & Stats

-- The Hurricanes have not lost in three games this year when given odds of +200 or worse on the moneyline.
+- The Hurricanes have yet to lose in three games when named as moneyline underdog of +200 or worse.

-- Bookmakers have implied with the moneyline set for this matchup that Miami (FL) has a 33.3% chance of pulling out a win.
+- The moneyline set for this matchup implies Miami (FL) has a 33.3% chance of walking away with the win.

 UConn vs. Miami (FL) Over/Under Stats